tjvantoll/articles/nativescript/app-sync/article.md

 ![](server.png)

-The server also serves as the location your code updates themselves live, from which your apps will check for updates and download them as necessary.
+The server also hold your app updates (aka your actual app files) when you upload them through the AppSync CLI.

 **AppSync Plugin**